JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-configuration.md

 details.

 This workflow is most effective when all of the team members are ready to edit code in the whole project.
 It includes both Android and iOS parts after making changes to the common parts.
-Ideally, every team member can have Android Studio and Xcode installed to open and run both apps after making changes to the common code.
+Ideally, every team member can have IntelliJ IDEA/Android Studio and
+Xcode installed to open and run both Android and iOS apps after making changes to the common code.

 <table>
   <tr>